 PHAR 534.
 Foundations III.
-1 Hour.
+1.5 Hour.

-Semester course; 3 laboratory hours.
-1 credit.
-This competency-based course is the third in a six-semester practice-based course sequence with an emphasis on the clinical application of medications in the management of various disease states.
+Semester course; 1 lecture and 2 laboratory hours.
+1.5 credits.
+This competency-based course is the third in a six-semester, practicebased course sequence with an emphasis on the clinical application of medications in the management of various disease states.
 The second-year pharmacy student will develop skills in the assessment and therapeutic monitoring of selected disease states and drug therapies.
-Topics include cardiovascular, endocrine and neurology therapeutics.
+Topics include cardiovascular, endocrine and pulmonology therapeutics.

 PHAR 535.
 Foundations IV.
-1 Hour.
+1.5 Hour.

-Semester course; 3 laboratory hours.
-1 credit.
-This competency-based course is the fourth in a six-semester practice-based course sequence.
+Semester course; 1 lecture and 2 laboratory hours.
+1.5 credits.
+This competency-based course is the fourth in a six-semester, practice-based course sequence.
 Introduces students to the skills required to practice in institutional settings such as hospitals and long-term care facilities and in home health care.